Hydromorphinol

+Hydromorphinol has also been discovered to occur naturally in trace amounts within opium, although this is a very rare occurrence.

-It is also called α-Oxymorphol, and oxymorphol is itself a mixture of hydromorphinol and 4,5α-Epoxy-17-methylmorphinan-3,6β,14-triol, β-Oxymorphol, which is different at position 6 on the morphine carbon skeleton.
+It is also called α-oxymorphol, and oxymorphol is itself a mixture of hydromorphinol and 4,5α-epoxy-17-methylmorphinan-3,6β,14-triol (β-oxymorphol) which is different at position 6 on the morphine carbon skeleton.

 Hydromorphinol was developed in Austria in 1932.
 In the United States, it was never available and is classified as a Schedule I drug with a DEA ACSCN of 9301.
 The salts in use are the bitartrate (free base conversion ratio 0.643) and hydrochloride (0.770).
-The 2014 national aggregate manufacturing quota was 2 grams, unchanged from prior years.
+The 2014, national aggregate manufacturing quota was 2 grams, unchanged from prior years.

-Hydromorphinol is metabolised mainly in the liver in the same fashion as many other opioids and is itself a minor active metabolite of 14-Hydroxydihydrocodeine, an uncommonly used opiate (but is therefore also an active metabolite of a first-order active metabolite of oxycodone).
+Hydromorphinol is metabolized mainly in the liver in the same fashion as many other opioids and is itself a minor active metabolite of 14-hydroxydihydrocodeine, an uncommonly used opiate (but is therefore also an active metabolite of a first-order active metabolite of oxycodone).

 It is distributed under the trade name Numorphan in some countries.
 It is controlled under the Single Convention On Narcotic Drugs.